patternfly/patternfly-react/CONTRIBUTING.md

 If you want to become a maintainer, we expect you to:

-- Review and test pull requests submitted by others .
+- Review and test pull requests submitted by others.
 - Encourage and ensure design remains an integral part of the review process and pull in designers for review as needed (you can leverage @patternfly/pf-<framework>-design if there is no known associated designer).
 - Maintain sustained activity versus sporadic.
 - Support users and other developers on [PatternFly Slack](https://patternfly.slack.com/) and the [mailing list](mailto:patternfly@redhat.com).